missionpinball/mpf-docs/docs/code/api_reference/core/switch_controller.md

 ## Accessing the switch_controller in code

-There is only one instance of the switch_controller in MPF, and it’s accessible via `self.machine.switch_controller`.
+There is only one instance of the switch_controller in MPF, and it's accessible via `self.machine.switch_controller`.

 ## Methods & Attributes